Best Bike Routes and Riding Rules in Rochester, NY

 Depends on class and top speed.

-License: Do you need a license for an e-bike in New York?
-No. New York treats a compliant bicycle with electric assist as a bicycle-category vehicle rather than a motor vehicle for driver-licensing purposes.
+License: No. New York treats a compliant bicycle with electric assist as a bicycle-category vehicle rather than a motor vehicle for driver-licensing purposes.
 Class 3 operation is defined only within a city of one million or more residents under VAT §102-c, so location rules still matter.

-Registration: Do you need to register an e-bike in New York?
-No for compliant e-bikes under the bicycle-with-electric-assist framework.
+Registration: No for compliant e-bikes under the bicycle-with-electric-assist framework.
 E-bikes that remain within VAT §102-c/§1242 treatment are not handled as titled motor vehicles in ordinary operation.
 If a vehicle falls outside those limits, separate motor-vehicle classification rules may apply.

-Insurance: Do you need insurance for an e-bike in New York?
-No statewide auto-insurance mandate is specified for compliant bicycles with electric assist.
+Insurance: No statewide auto-insurance mandate is specified for compliant bicycles with electric assist.
 If a vehicle is reclassified outside the e-bike framework, motor-vehicle insurance rules can apply.

 Do I need a helmet in New York?